sonic-net/SONiC/doc/dhcp_server/port_based_dhcp_server_high_level_design.md

 2.1 Provide the ability to map client to IP address without conflicts, and mapping methods should be configurable.

 2.2 Netmask, gateway, lease time of DHCP should be configurable per Vlan.

+2.3 Provide the ability to customize DHCP options in DHCP packet.

 3.0 Provide counter of different type of DHCP packets to monitor whether DHCP server works well.